Brown-Turner's jumper lifts NC State past Miami, 50-48 - WHIZ News

-The Hurricanes led by eight points late in the third quarter and got a game-tying 3-pointer from Kelsey Marshall with 22 seconds left, but couldn’t recover after Brown-Turner’s jumper.
-Miami had won seven straight against the Wolfpack at home.
+“As soon as she shot it, it looked great,” Miami coach Katie Meier said.
+“I was shocked that she was that open.”

+Moore said his players were supposed to switch on that play but didn’t get out to Marshall in time.
+But after Brown-Turner’s jumper, Miami’s Gray missed a rushed perimeter shot at the buzzer.

-NC State’s Elissa Cunane had 14 points and seven rebounds.
+Brown-Turner wasn’t the Wolfpack’s only standout.
+Elissa Cunane, who averages a double-double, had 15 points and seven rebounds.
 She took a blow to the head in the third quarter and returned after missing several minutes.

 The teams were tied at 22 at halftime.
 Harden, who had just three points in the first half, got hot in the third quarter with 10 points, helping to ignite an 11-0 run.
 That gave Miami its largest lead of the game to that point at 39-31.